devnums/pyheartlib/README.md

 # Requirements

-pyecg has been tested on Python 3.11 and the following packages.
+pyecg has been tested on Ubuntu, Python 3.11 and the depends on the packages.

 * numpy>=1.21.1
 * pandas>=1.3.1